Freak show: History

 The showmen and promoters exhibited all types of freaks.
-People who appeared non-white or who had a disability were often exhibited as unknown races and cultures.
+People who appeared or were non-white or who had a disability were often exhibited as unknown races and cultures.
 These "unknown" races and disabled whites were advertised as being undiscovered humans to attract viewers.
 For example, those with microcephaly, a condition linked to intellectual disabilities and characterized by a very small, pointed head and small overall structure, were considered or characterized as "missing links" or as atavistic specimens of an extinct race.
 Hypopituitary dwarfs who tend to be well proportioned were advertised as lofty.
 Achondroplastic dwarfs, whose head and limbs tend to be out of proportion to their trunks, were characterized as exotic mode.
 Those who were armless, legless, or limbless were also characterized in the exotic mode as animal-people, such as "The Snake-Man", and "The Seal Man".

 There were four ways freak shows were produced and marketed.
 The first was the oral spiel or lecture.
 This featured a showman or professor who managed the presentation of the people or "freaks".
-The second was a printed advertisement usually using long pamphlets and broadside or newspaper advertisement of the freak show.
+The second was a printed advertisement, usually using long pamphlets and broadside or newspaper advertisement of the freak show.
 The third step included costuming, choreography, performance, and space used to display the show, designed to emphasize the things that were considered abnormal about each performer.
 The final stage was a collectable drawing or photograph that portrayed the group of freaks on stage for viewers to take home.
-The collectable printed souvenirs were accompanied by recordings of the showmen's pitch, the lecturer's yarn, and the professor's exaggerated accounts of what was witnessed at the show.
-Exhibits were authenticated by doctors who used medical terms that many could not comprehend but which added an air of authenticity to the proceedings.
+The collectable printed souvenirs were accompanied by recordings of the showman's pitch, the lecturer's yarn, and the professor's exaggerated accounts of what was witnessed at the show.
+Exhibits were authenticated by doctors who used medical terms that many could not comprehend at the time but which added an air of authenticity to the proceedings.
 Freak show culture normalized a specific way of thinking about gender, race, sexual aberrance, ethnicity, and disability.

-During the first decade of the twentieth century, the popularity of the freak show was starting to dwindle.
+During the first decade of the 20th century, the popularity of the freak show was starting to dwindle.
 In their prime, freak shows had been the main attraction of the midway, but by 1940 they were starting to lose their audience, with credible people turning their backs on the show.
-In the nineteenth century, science supported and legitimized the growth of freak shows, but by the twentieth century, the medicalization of human abnormalities contributed to the end of the exhibits' mystery and appeal.
+In the 19th century, science supported and legitimized the growth of freak shows, but by the 20th century, the medicalization of human abnormalities contributed to the end of the exhibits' mystery and appeal.